 As seen from the chart, GM’s annual dividend has slightly increased from $1.20 per common share in 2014 to $1.52 per common share in 2016.
 However, the dividend has remained unchanged at $1.52 per common share from 2016 to 2019.

-While GM’s dividend growth rate of 5% may seem insignificant, investors should be glad knowing that the company still managed to increase and continuously pay out the dividends despite facing multiple challenges in the automobile industry.
+While GM’s dividend growth may have tumbled in 2020, the company has managed to increase and continuously pay out the dividends since 2014 despite facing multiple challenges in the automobile industry.

 GM’s Annual Dividend to Free Cash Flow Payout Ratio